 In the unlikely event that a ringed map turtle or gopher tortoise is present within the alternative, impacts may include minor disturbance via construction noise and human presence.
 Protected terrestrial species in and around the alternative may be sensitive to changes in noise sources or levels due to construction.
 Noise from construction equipment (e.g., generators, pile installation equipment) is known to disturb terrestrial wildlife and shorebirds resulting on short-term, minor to moderate effects.
 Additionally, disturbances could result from increased human contact from fishing or boating activities.
-The alternative may affect but is not likely to adversely affect the ringed map turtle and gopher tortoise.

 If necessary, best practices as described in the Final PDARP/PEIS (DWH Trustees 2016:Section 6, Appendix A) would be implemented to avoid and minimize potential impacts to protected terrestrial species including the ringed map turtle and the gopher tortoise.